 See separate white paper TSN (TSN Utility Applications White Paper; IEEE P802.
 24-17-0006-04-sgtg).

 IEC SC65C/MT9.PT61784-6 started to draft a profile for TSN suitable for industrial automation applications.
+This is now a jpoint project with IEEE and is called: IEC/IEEE 60802.

 Single Twisted Pair 1000 m reach, 10Mbit/s

-This effort in IEEE 802.3 is also usable for IoT devices to link those together and to higher layer control, visualization, analyze, management systems to .
+This effort in IEEE 802.3 is also usable for IoT devices to link those together and to higher layer control, visualization, analyze, management systems.
+The amendment IEEE 802.3cg is now finalized.

 Gaps, proposed new work